 If you are a licensed O&P professional in Florida, you can now take your state-required courses for renewal through SPC.
 We offer:

 Curious about the O&P field?
 Currently working in the field and want more training?
 SPC and Trulife now offer a 40-hour Orthotic Fitter course.
-The course includes 24 hours of online training and two days of clinical experience on April 4-5.
+The course includes 24 hours of online training and two days of clinical experience.

 Register now for Orthotic Fitter